LeetLLM

 Phase 2: Decode (generating output tokens)

 After producing the first token, the model generates subsequent tokens one at a time, autoregressively.
 Each new token requires a forward pass through the entire model, but only processes that single new token (reusing cached K/V from all previous tokens).
-This step-by-step process builds the response iteratively:
+This step-by-step process builds the response iteratively by taking the previously generated token, adding it to the ongoing cache, and predicting the next word.
+The sequence below demonstrates how the model constructs a phrase one token at a time:

 text